 “A Brief History of North Lawndale,” The Chicago Greystone in Historic North Lawndale, Feldman, Roberta and Jim Wheaton, eds., (Chicago, IL: City Design Center, College of Architecture and the Arts, University of Illinois at Chicago, 2006), pp. 63-73.

-Dr. Helgeson has also published reviews in the Chicago Tribune, Urban History, International Labor and Working-Class History, Business History Review, The Journal of Southern History, The Southwestern Historical Quarterly, The Journal of Illinois History, and Working-Class Notes.
+Helgeson has also published reviews in the Chicago Tribune, The Journal of American History, The American History Review, Urban History, International Labor and Working-Class History, Business History Review, The Journal of Southern History, The Southwestern Historical Quarterly, The Journal of Illinois History, The Middle West Review, and Working-Class Notes.
 He is also on the Editorial Board of the Middle West Review, a peer-reviewed journal on the history of the American Midwest published by the University of Nebraska Press.

 HIST 5351C—Race, Gender, and Ethnicity in American Labor History